abilandz/PH8124/Lecture_3/Lecture_3.md

        6    /bin/ls
     ```

-    Clearly, the hash mechanism adds it a lot to the efficiency of commands' usage in **Linux**.
+    Clearly, the hash mechanism adds a lot to the efficiency of commands' usage in **Linux**.
 Each time you login for the first time on computer the hash table is empty.
 Each terminal session keeps its own hash table.

 * The **PATH** search can be skipped by the user.
 In particular, when the command name contains the ```/``` (slash) character, not necessarily at the beginning of the name, **Bash** will not perform the search for the corresponding executable &mdash; underlying assumption is that you have now yourself specified the path in the file system, either absolute or relative, to the corresponding executable.
 In this case, **Bash** tries to execute that command name on the spot.
 This explains the standard syntax to run the command whose executable is in your current directory: